aumohsin99/CV_Practice/README.md

 # Neural Network
-This repo contains files related to practice of Neural Networks in compueter vision.
+This repo contains files related to practice of Neural Networks in computer vision.
+I'll keep adding more here.